asokraju/COVID-NSF/How-to.md

 - Activate the enviroment
   - `conda activate tf-gpu`

+- Installing cuda tool-kit
+  - Download and install cuda - `11.x.x` from nvidea-website
+  - (or using conda) `conda install cudatoolkit=11.0`
+  - Restart the pc

+- Installing cudnn
+  - `conda install cudnn`

 - Anaconda maintains a stable (currently `2.3.x`, not the latest i.e., `2.4.x`) version of tensorflow with/without gpu and cudnn binaries
   - (just cpu) `conda install tensorflow`